Luxembourg football clubs in European competitions

 Luxembourg football clubs have participated in European football competitions since Spora Luxembourg took part in the 1956–57 European Cup.
-In total, 23 different clubs have represented Luxembourg in European competition.
-Of these, 14 are still in existence while the remaining 9 were merged into a new or existing team.
+In total, 25 different clubs have represented Luxembourg in European competition.
+Of these, 16 are still in existence while the remaining 9 were merged into a new or existing team.

 Statistics

 Competitors

-Teams listed in bold in the table below are still active in 2019–20 European competitions.
+Teams in bold are still competing in 2025–26 competitions, with teams in italic no longer active after dissolution or mergers.
+The Competition column uses the current name of the competition for ease of comparison.